ShinyTrinkets/docs/blogs/captain-log.md

 I added the option to define you own tag start and end characters to create fancy tags like `{{ whatever ? }}`, or double tags like `[[ whatever >]] ... [[< whatever ]]`.

 I'm passing the parameters that could come from the tags, into the transformer functions.
 So that works, but I'm blocked at parsing those options from the template tags.
-So if I would have a tag like `{{ foo bar=true qaz=1 qwerty="yes please" }}`, I can't parse that so easy with a simple Regex ...
+So if I would have a tag like `{{ foo bar=true qaz=1 qwerty="yes please" }}`, I can't parse that so easily with a simple Regex ...

 So I'm looking at a flexible enough XML / HTML parser.
 I checked [Parse5](https://github.com/inikulin/parse5) (used by [Reshape](https://github.com/reshape/reshape)), [HtmlParser2](https://github.com/fb55/htmlparser2) (used by [Cheerio](https://github.com/cheeriojs/cheerio)) and [HtmlJs-Parser](https://github.com/marko-js/htmljs-parser) (used by [Marko](https://github.com/marko-js/marko)).
 And [Snapdragon](https://github.com/here-be/snapdragon) (used by [Breakdance](https://github.com/breakdance/breakdance)).
 I kind of worked with all of them one way or the other, but not directly :smiley: